Carlism in literature: Carlist voice

 In prose the Carlist voice is down to few authors.
 Francisco Hernando Eizaguirre tried his hand mostly as historian yet he penned also a novel, Los Conspiradores (1885).
 Guerra sin cuartel by Ceferino Suárez Bravo (1885) is the exaltation of Carlism which has made most impact among its contemporaries until today; it got awarded the Academia prize.
 Manuel Polo Peyrolón fathered a number of novels, some vaguely and some explicitly promoting Carlism.
 The former group consists of Los Mayos (1878), a rural love story intended as a praise of loyalty and fidelity and considered his best work, Sacramento y concubinato (1884) and Quién mal anda, ¿cómo acaba?
 (1890), all aimed against liberal and secular lifestyles.
 The latter group consists of Pacorro (1905), which confronted deeds of a young liberal with virtues of a young Carlist, the story cast against the background of a small town undergoing the turbulent period of 1868–1876, and El guerrillero (1906), more of an adventure story; set during Third Carlist War, it was heavily based on wartime recollections of Polo's brother Florentino.
 Appreciated in the conservative realm as antidote to "the venom of Zola" today he is considered a second-rate representative of "novelas de tesis".
+The novel La heroína de Castellfort by Jorge Pinares (1888) was homage to Francisca Guarch, a Carlist female soldier.
 In drama the only Carlist voice heard was this of Leandro Ángel Herrero, a historian and editor rather than a playwright.
 A Murcian Carlist militant Carlos María Barberán has been contributing stories and poems since the 1860s, but remained known only locally; his unpublished drama Los Macabeos (before 1891) was homage to ancient people defending their religious identity.